malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 # References

+Ananthaswamy, A. (2021).
+Psychedelics open a new window on the mechanisms of perception.
+Knowledgable Magazine. \[[Website](https://knowablemagazine.org/article/mind/2021/psychedelics-open-new-window-mechanisms-perception)\]

 Beck, D.M., Kastner, S. (2009).
 Top-down and Bottom-up mechanisms in biasing competition in the human brain. ‘’Vision Research, 49’’, 1154-1165.